Springvale South

 Springvale South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Some other ethnic groups show notable differences: Hungarian is slightly overrepresented at 0.4% in Springvale South compared to the regional average of 0.3%, Sri Lankan is relatively balanced at 0.7% versus 0.8%, and Greek is somewhat underrepresented at 2.3% compared to the regional average of 2.7%.
+These percentages are substantially higher than their respective regional averages of 14.6%, 1.9%, and 6.5%.
+Notably, Hungarian is overrepresented at 0.4% in Springvale South compared to the regional average of 0.3%.
+Similarly, Sri Lankan representation stands at 0.7% versus a regional average of 0.8%, while Greek representation is 2.3% compared to 2.7% regionally.

 Frequently Asked Questions - Diversity